diambra/docs/content/installation/_index.en.md

 ### Overview

-DOCKER VS FROM SOURCE

-GPU Support
+DIAMBRA Arena runs on all major Operating Systems: Linux, Windows and MacOS.
+It is natively supported on Linux Ubuntu 18.04 or newer and Linux Mint 19 or newer, where it can be installed directly from sources.
+For all other options (different Linux distributions, Windows and MacOS), it leverages Docker technology.

+Docker installation is quick and controlled, with equal performances in terms of environment execution speed, showing even better performances sometimes, when compared with installation from source.
+It even allows, on every OS, to run all environments with rendering active, showing game frames on screen in real time.

+The unique Docker shortcoming is for Windows and MacOS users: at the moment it does not support host machine's GPU interfacing, impeding to leverage CUDA computing.
+To do so within Docker, one needs to use Linux-based hosts.
+Still, it does not represent a road-block for Windows and MacOS users, as typical Deep RL networks are shallow, allowing to perform CPU-based training and inference with only minor (if any) slowdowns.

+Ubuntu / Mint users can follow both paths, each one with pros and cons.
+On one side, using Docker allows to define a well isolated container able to even speed up executions in some cases.
+On the other hand, it requires a little bit of experience and overhead to properly handle aspects like folder sharing/binding, persistent container modifications, and similar ones.

 ### Prerequisites

 {{% notice note %}}
 <span style="color:#333333; font-weight:bolder;">In order to use DIAMBRA Arena, you need to <a href="https://diambra.ai/register/" target="_blank">create your account on our website</a>.
-It requires just a few clicks and is 100% free.</span>
+It requires just a few clicks and is 100% free. <br />Credentials (email/user id and password) will be asked at the first environment execution. </span>
 {{% /notice %}}

 {{< tabs groupId="installationTabs">}}